 Pilot project licences are for research, development or demonstration of a new technology or technique.

-- undertake an activity that needed an EPA or council approval before 1 July 2021
+- Undertake an activity that would have needed an EPA approval before 1 July 2021.

 - receive and process more than 4,000 tonnes of waste (excluding combustible waste) a month

 - store more than 10,000 m³ of waste at a time.

 If your activity is one of these listed and you were doing this activity before 1 July 2021, you need to apply for a permit within the specified time.
 If you do not apply by the above dates and continue to operate without a permit, you are breaking the law.